xylini/MiSS-mesa-EMAS/Readme.md

 ## Installation

 To install the dependencies use pip and the requirements.txt.
-Use run_emas.py to start EMAS server.
+Use run_emas.py to start EMAS template server.

 ## Hawk and dove example